Violence (1947 film): Plot

 The film opens in the Los Angeles basement of the United Defenders (UD), a fascist organization for veterans.
 Fred Stalk and another goon are interrogating Joe Donahue, who wants to leave the group after discovering it is a scam.
 Stalk kills Donahue.
 UD leader True Dawson is just concluding a meeting.
 As attendees leave, UD secretary Ann Mason covertly photographs them with her watch.

 Stalk privately tells Dawson that Donahue has been killed.
 Dawson expounds on their ruse to rile up veterans and bilk them with UD dues and Defender novelties.
 Dawson is confident he can make people angry enough to keep taking their money.

 Ann is really an investigative reporter for a muckraking magazine in Chicago, working undercover in L.A.
 At her apartment she reads a letter from her editor suggesting she has enough material on the UD to return home and file her story.
 Claiming she is taking a personal trip to Chicago, she says farewell to her colleagues.

 In Chicago, Ann is tailed by Steve Fuller from the UD.
 She urges her driver to lose him.
 He crashes the cab.
 Steve locates her in the hospital where she is unharmed but suffering from amnesia.
 He convinces her that they are engaged and takes her back to Los Angeles.

 Remembering nothing, Ann resumes her work at the UD, even joining Dawson in one of his fundraising pitches.
 Sally Donahue looks for her husband at the UD.
 Steve finds some of the letters Sally wrote to Joe stashed in Stalk's room at the headquarters.
 He suspects the UD killed Donahue.

 Ann reports Steve's allegations to Dawson, but the seeds of doubt grow in her.
 As she questions Stalk about Donahue, he slaps her, reviving her memory.
 She ends up in the basement tied to Steve, who reveals he is an undercover L.A. detective.

 The UD is part of a network of anti-union strongarm activity.
 A shadowy overseer, Mr. X, instructs Dawson to rough up a group of veterans protesting for affordable housing.
 Dawson plans to use the resulting melee as a cover for murdering Ann and Steve.

-They escape from the basement and warn the protestors of the trap.
+They escape from the basement and warn the protesters of the trap.
 Anne and Steve force Dawson to take them to Stalk, who is now convinced that Dawson will pin the rap on him.
 The two men shoot each other.
 The UD is exposed, but the shadowy Mr. X behind it escapes detection and capture.